jjvanzon/Circular-Language-Spec-Plans/Circle Language Spec Plan/2. Future/Sub-Projects/Automatic Diagram Organization Spec Ideas.md

 Diagram Expression Cross Out:
 After documenting diagram expression might go through the old Symbol documentation as a cross out list, and delete everything already covered, and to see what topics remain.

+Other topics:
+* Inward references
+* Access marks (when to show them, when not to show them…)
+* Lines exiting the diagram
+* Fixed Logical Residence (might have a description somewhere?)